loginid1/loginid-checkout-web-demo/docs/spec.md

 ![image](2_3_manage_devices.svg "=100%x100%")

-In this section (2.3.1) user can view their current credentials and list of recovery codes (public-key).
-There are options for user to create recovery code and registration code.
+In this section (2.3.1) a user can view their current credentials and list of recovery codes (public-key).
+There are options for a user to create recovery codes and registration codes.

 2.3.2 Recovery code

-Recovery code is an ED25519 cryptographic key that use as a backup of the user Algorand account in case their devices are damage/lost.
+Recovery code is an ED25519 cryptographic key that is used as a backup of the user Algorand account in case their devices are damage/lost.
 This code will allow the user to issue a rekeying action to the chain to update their FIDO2 signature script with a new device

 When the user selected recovery code, a modal window appears showing them the recovery Address and Mnemonic phrases.
-User is required to make a cold copy backup of the mnemonic phrases (private-key).
+A user is required to make a cold copy backup of the mnemonic phrases (private-key).

 2.3.3 Registration code

-Registration code is a short six digits code that expired within five minutes of the issuing time.
-This code will allow user to register a new device with the account.
+A registration code is a short six-digit code that will expire within five minutes of the issuing time.
+This code will allow a user to register a new device with the account.

-When the user selected create registration code button, a modal window appears showing the code which user then can go to add device flow shown in 1.3.1 and 1.3.2.
+When the user selects the "create registration code" button, a modal window appears showing the code which a user can then use as part of the add device flow shown in 1.3.1 and 1.3.2.

 ###### 2.4 Manage Algorand

-In this section 2.4.1, the user can view the list of current Algorand accounts they had.
+In this section 2.4.1, the user can view the list of current Algorand accounts they have.
 The user can create multiple accounts for signing transactions or for rekeying purposes.

 ![image](2_4_manage_algorand.svg "=100%x100%")

-**Algorand account** creates under this section is considered to be a contract account.
-This is a TEAL script that contains the verifiable logic for user FIDO2 devices assertion and recovery code.
+**Algorand account** creates what is considered to be a contract account.
+This is a TEAL script that contains the verifiable logic for a user's FIDO2 device assertion and recovery code.
 The detail of TEAL script will be described in the technical section.

 2.4.2 - Create New Account